Altinn/altinn-studio-docs/content/app/design/insight/_index.en.md

 idea to gather your project group, and to look for a nice wall to put post-it notes on.
 - **Who are the users and what are their needs?**
 We recommend starting by defining your target audience and their requirements as early as possible during the project.
-Create an overview of your users are.
-In most cases your service should be usable by multiple usergroups.
+Create an overview of your users and who they are.
+In most cases your service should be usable by multiple user groups.
 Are they citizens or do they represent a company?
 What background do they have?
 Are they digitaly inclined or not used to digital services?
 This phase normally starts with interviews, observations or a focus group.